rapidcow/perspective/docs/README.md

 ### Prerequisites

-Make sure to install the dependencies first using `python3 -m pip install -r requirements.txt`!
+**Make sure to install the dependencies first using `python3 -m pip install -r requirements.txt`!!**

 It is HIGHLY recommended (though not required) that you create and activate a virtual environment first.
 See the [Python docs][venv] for how to create